SatyajeetGhosh/Mahima-Charitable-Trust/README.md

 <h1>Mahima-Charitable-Trust</h1>
 <p>Built the official website for Mahima Charitable Trust, Bangalore as a part of our Service Learning project in 6th Semester.</p>
-<p><a href="https://satyajeetghosh.github.io/Mahima-Charitable-Trust/">Click here</a> to get a peview or go to https://satyajeetghosh.github.io/Mahima-Charitable-Trust/</p>

 <h2>Tools & Technologies Used</h2>
 <ul>